calmm-js/documentation/introduction-to-calmm.md

 { id: 101, level: 'Novice' }
 ```

+If viewing elements were the only thing that lenses were good for they would be
-But we can also use lenses to update the element inside the data structure.
+rather useless, but they also one to update elements deep inside data structure.
 Let's change the level of the first class:

 ```js